-Right ventricular (RV) function is a major determinant of exercise intolerance and outcome in idiopathic pulmonary arterial hypertension (IPAH).
-The aim of the study was to evaluate the incremental prognostic value of echocardiography of the RV and cardiopulmonary exercise testing (CPET) on long-term prognosis in these patients.
+Right ventricular (RV) function is a major determinant of exercise intolerance and outcome in idiopathic pulmonary arterial hypertension.
+The aim of the study was to evaluate the incremental prognostic value of echocardiography of the right ventricle and cardiopulmonary exercise testing (CPET) on long-term prognosis in these patients.

 During a mean period of 528 ± 304 days, 54 patients experienced CW (53%).
-Among demographic, clinical and hemodynamic variables at catheterization, functional class and cardiac index were independent predictors of CW (Model-1).
-With addition of echocardiographic and CPET variables (Model-2), peak O2 pulse (peak VO2/heart rate) and RV fractional area change (RVFAC) independently improved the power of the prognostic model (AUC: 0.81 vs 0.66, respectively; p=0.005).
-Patients with low RVFAC and low O2 pulse (low RVFAC + low O2 pulse) and high RVFAC+low O2 pulse showed 99.8 and 29.4 increase in the hazard ratio, respectively (relative risk -RR- of 41.1 and 25.3, respectively), compared with high RVFAC+high O2 pulse (p=0.0001).
+Among demographic, clinical, and hemodynamic variables at catheterization, functional class and cardiac index were independent predictors of CW (model 1).
+With addition of echocardiographic and CPET variables (model 2), peak O2 pulse (peak o2/heart rate) and RV fractional area change (RVFAC) independently improved the power of the prognostic model (area under the curve, 0.81 vs 0.66, respectively; P = .005).
+Patients with low RVFAC and low O2 pulse (low RVFAC + low O2 pulse) and high RVFAC + low O2 pulse showed a 99.8 and 29.4 increase in the hazard ratio, respectively (relative risk, 41.1 and 25.3, respectively), compared with high RVFAC + high O2 pulse (P = .0001).

 Echocardiography combined with CPET provides relevant clinical and prognostic information.
 A combination of low RVFAC and low O2 pulse identifies patients at a particularly high risk of clinical deterioration.